eu-digital-identity-wallet/eudi-docs-site/docs/Resources/Technical Specifications and Standards.md

 This document provides a non-technical overview of the essential standards underpinning the EUDI Wallet.
 It is intended for decision-makers, implementers, and stakeholders who need to understand why these specific standards matter and how they support the Wallet’s functionality.

-The essentials standards are organised by high-level categories that align with the main actors and concerns across the EUDI Wallet ecosystem.
+The essential standards are organised by high-level categories that align with the main actors and concerns across the EUDI Wallet ecosystem.
 Each section groups the essential standards accordingly.

 ## Categories